 The third training programme is an integrated one.
 It covers aspects of identity-oriented and knowledge-oriented age diversity training.
 When we tested it, we found it can indeed help companies to increase participants’ contact quality and knowledge transfer.

-You can read our research in the full academic paper here: Reaching the Heart or the Mind?
-Test of two Theory-Based Training Programs to Improve Interactions Between Age-Diverse Coworkers.
-It was published in the Academy of Management Learning & Education in 2020.
+The article Reaching the Heart or the Mind?
+Test of two Theory-Based Training Programs to Improve Interactions Between Age-Diverse Coworkers was published in the Academy of Management Learning & Education in 2020.
 AOM Insights published a practitioner-oriented summary of the article that you can access here.

 Here’s how to decide which on is suitable for your organisation and your challenges: